-EU officials inspect 21st Century Fox offices in London
+EU officials inspect 21st Century Fox unit in London

-LONDON (AP) — European Union investigators have raided the London offices of 21st Century Fox unit as part of an inquiry into the distribution of media rights for sporting events.
+LONDON (AP) — European Union investigators raided the London offices of a 21st Century Fox unit amid concerns that some companies have colluded in bidding for the right to broadcast sporting events.

 The European Commission, the EU’s executive, said in a statement Tuesday that it carried out “unannounced inspections” at offices in several European countries, but it didn’t identify the companies involved.